gdias/rwdSlider/readme.md

 + Without jQuery

 #### DEMO
-Clone this repository and in CLI :
+Clone this repository and get a DEMO
+In CLI >
 > npm install
 > gulp